Install from Source (macOS)

 As specified in the guide, make sure you replace the default ActiveMQ configuration with the one provided in

 docs/scripts/activemq/activemq.xml.
 If you installed ActiveMQ using homebrew, you can find the installation path with

 brew info activemq.
 The configuration is probably located in

-ffprobe is used to analyze new videos.
-It is installed with FFmpeg but usually not on the path to be automatically
+ffprobe is used to analyse new videos.
+It is installed with ffmpeg but usually not on the path to be automatically

 executed.
 You have to link the ffprobe to